 Method Railroad Retirement Board - Contact Information

 CALL 1-877-772-5772

 Calls to this number are free.

-Mon/Tues/Thurs/Friday: If you press "0," you may speak with an RRB representative from 9:00 a.m. to 3:30 p.m., Monday, Tuesday, Thursday, and Friday, and from 9:00 am to 12:00 pm on Wednesday.
+If you press "0," you may speak with an RRB representative from 9:00 am to 3:30 pm, Monday, Tuesday, Thursday, and Friday, and from 9:00 am to 12:00 pm on Wednesday.

 If you press "1", you may access the automated RRB HelpLine and recorded information 24 hours a day, including weekends and holidays.

 TTY 1-312-751-4701

 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

 Calls to this number are not free.

 WEBSITE https://secure.rrb.gov/

-SECTION 8 Do you have "group insurance" or other health insurance from an employer?
+SECTION 9 Do you have "group insurance" or other health insurance from an employer?

 If you (or your spouse) get benefits from your (or your spouse's) employer or retiree group as part of this plan, you may call the employer/union benefits administrator or Member Services if you have any questions.
 You can ask about your (or your spouse's) employer or retiree health benefits, premiums, or the enrollment period.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)
-You may also call 1-800-MEDICARE (1-800-633-4227; TTY: 1-877-486-2048) 24 hours a day, 7 days a week with questions related to your Medicare coverage under this plan.
+You may also call 1-800-MEDICARE (1-800-633-4227); TTY: 1-877-486-2048 (24 hours a day, 7 days a week) with questions related to your Medicare coverage under this plan.
+If you have other prescription drug coverage through your (or your spouse's) employer or retiree group, please contact that group's benefits administrator.
+The benefits administrator can help you determine how your current prescription drug coverage will work with our plan.